PennLINC/PennLINC.github.io/docs/LabHome/ProjectStages.md

 ### 7)	Assess data availability & ensure data access

 Before one spends too much time on a project, one should ensure that the necessary data is available.
 This step arguably should come earlier.
 Much of the impact of a paper is determined by the sample size; small samples reduce statistical power and preclude many methods being used.
 In particular, pay attention to key subject level variables such as demographics, symptom scores, diagnoses.
-If the imaging data has already been processed and QA’d, it is a good to check how big your sample will be after QA (see also “inclusion criteria and sample construction” below).
+If the imaging data has already been processed and QA'd, it is a good to check how big your sample will be after QA (see also “inclusion criteria and sample construction” below).
 Finally, note that all projects should receive explicit written approval from the study PI who collected the data prior to beginning.
 For the PNC, this includes approval of the data access committee, which meets once per month; please account for this process with regards to timeline / deadlines.

 ### 8)	Process & QA imaging data

 If data has not already been processed, this is an important and sometimes time-consuming step.
 We prefer a highly-structured process for image processing to ensure reproducibility using XCP-based modules whenever possible.
 See XCP documentation for further information (this is a bit of a work in progress at the moment).
 Note that a sub-sample (usually n~10) of subject level data should replicated, and the main subject-level derivatives produced by the pipeline should be placed in a read-only data freeze for the dataset.
 For most projects, analyses should only use replicated data that is pulled directly from this data freeze folder.
 See the [Project Reproducibility Guide](https://github.com/PennBBL/labhome/wiki/Project-Reproducibility-Guide) for more information.

 ### 9)	Clearly define inclusion criteria and construct sample in a reproducible manner